-Pelvic congestion syndrome seems to be a common cause of chronic pelvic pain Pelvic Pain Pelvic pain is discomfort that occurs in the lowest part of the torso, the area below the abdomen and between the hipbones.
-It does not include pain that occurs externally in the genital area... read more (pelvic pain lasting more than 6 months).
+Pelvic congestion syndrome seems to be a common cause of chronic pelvic pain Pelvic Pain in Women Pelvic pain is discomfort that occurs in the lowest part of the abdomen.
+Pain that occurs externally in the genital area (vulva, or labia) is called vulvar pain.
+Many women have pelvic pain... read more (pelvic pain lasting more than 6 months).
 Pain occurs because blood accumulates in veins of the pelvis, which have dilated and become convoluted (called varicose veins).
 The resulting pain is sometimes debilitating.
 Estrogen may contribute to the development of these veins.

 Many women of childbearing age have varicose veins in their pelvis, but not all of them have symptoms.
 Why some women develop symptoms is unknown.

 Most women with pelvic congestion syndrome are aged 20 to 45 years and have had several pregnancies.

 In women with pelvic congestion syndrome, pelvic pain often develops after a pregnancy.
 The pain tends to worsen with each pregnancy.

 Typically, the pain is a dull ache, but it may be sharp or throbbing.
 It is worse at the end of the day (after women have been sitting or standing a long time) and is relieved by lying down.
 The pain is also worse during or after sexual intercourse.
 It is often accompanied by low back pain, aches in the legs, and abnormal vaginal bleeding.

 The pain tends to occur only on one side.

 A doctor's evaluation, based on specific diagnostic criteria